BorjaD/Tic-Tac-Toe_AR/README.md

 # Work to be done

-- Reduce the size of the board and pieces.
+- [x] Reduce the size of the board and pieces.

+- [ ] Mathematically put a piece in the center of a cell when the user taps that cell.
 	- Make the pieces display higher than the board height.

-- Mathematically put a piece in the center of a cell when the user taps that cell.

-- Implement the tic tac toe logic: Whoever gets a line of their type of pieces wins.
+- [ ] Implement the tic tac toe logic: Whoever gets a line of their type of pieces wins.

-- Change the name of the deployed application (for now it is EasyLearn).
+- [ ] Change the name of the deployed application (for now it is EasyLearn) and improve GUI.

-- Develop tests for the application.
+- [ ] Develop tests for the application.

 # Testing suggestions

 These are some testing suggestions to take into account when testing the AR application.
 If necessary, additional bugs can be included to enrich the validation process.

-- When rotating the camera 90º, we are not be able to see the inserted 3D objects.
+- When rotating the camera 90?, we are not be able to see the inserted 3D objects.

 - A piece is placed it in the center of the selected cell.